 Don’t own a Samsung phone?
 That’s okay.
 Smaller companies like Droid Tiles have appeared to provide vendor-agnostic tags.
 These are also programmed via an app.

 Most NFC phones have the ability to share files by bumping them together.
 Samsung has shown this in commercials for its products, but it’s not a feature exclusive to them.
 Most Android phones with NFC can support this via either a bundled or third-party app.

 Connect A Keyboard Or Mouse

 The crazy looking device shown above is the world’s first NFC keyboard.
 The idea is simple.
 Just place an NFC-capable Android phone in the middle of the keyboard and – presto!
 You can now type on your smartphone.
 The keyboard can even be folded away when it isn’t in use.

 One other NFC peripheral exists – HP’s NFC mouse, which is affordable at just $40.
 Smartphone productivity freaks shouldn’t become too excited, however, because the mouse is meant for NFC capable laptops like the HP Envy Spectre.

 Museums may seem an old place to use technology, yet they’re often at the cutting edge.
 Museums have adopted smartphones to enhance tours via audio tracks and often use touchscreens to provide interactive exhibits.

 NFC is just an evolutionary step.
-Some museums, like the Museum of London, are beginning to offer it as a way of providing extra information for exhibits.
+Some museums, like the, are beginning to offer it as a way of providing extra information for exhibits.
 That’s not much different from the guide audio or text tours that museums have long offered, but it does provide more freedom.
 Rather than following a specific path dictated by the guide visitors can go wherever they’d like and use NFC to call up extra information.

 Limited Use, Unlimited Potential